enginmanap/limonEngine-docs/docs/ExtendingByAPI/APIUsage.rst

 LimonAPI class
 ##############

 The LimonAPI class has all the methods available for usage.
-It also provides means to pass data around, namely ParameterRequest struct.
+It also provides means to pass data around, namely ``LimonTypes::GenericParameter`` struct.
 This struct is used for both asking for and providing data.
 This struct is de/serialized by the engine, and editor can build graphical interfaces for it, there is no need to worry about that aspects of development.

-.. _ParameterRequest:
+.. _GenericParameter:

-ParameterRequest struct
+GenericParameter struct
 _______________________

 The struct is main means of data transfer.
 The serialize and deserialize methods are meant to be used by engine internals, they should be ignored for API usage purposes.